jafarpenot/python_basics/README.md

 # python_basics

-This repo contains some useful cheat sheets from basics to more elaborate function and pieces of code.
+This repo contains some useful cheat sheets from basics to more elaborate functions and pieces of code.